Little Girl I Wanna Marry You: Plot

-When Lyla agrees to help in studies to Buddy's friend's son, Jason (Scott Porter) questions if the encounter is set up as a date.
-That night, he confronts Buddy about the meeting.
-Buddy finally confesses that he cannot let Lyla be the breadwinner in her life with Jason, as Jason's disability will force her to be the "caregiver" of their family.
+When Lyla agrees to study with Buddy's friend's son, Jason (Scott Porter) questions if the encounter is set up as a date.
+That night, he confronts Buddy who confesses his disapproval of Lyla and Jasons' relationship, stating that Jason's disability will force Lyla to be the "caregiver" of their family.

+Matt studies game film as preparation for playing against the South Pines Tigers.
+Noticing tendencies in their defensive coverage that could be exploited with a slant, he designs a play and informs Eric, who ignores his advice.
 Henry (Brent Smiga) tells Matt (Zach Gilford) that his unit called, and that he will be going back to Iraq, disappointing him.
 He, Lorraine (Louanne Stephens) and Julie (Aimee Teegarden) go to the bus station to bid him farewell.
 Tami (Connie Britton) is convinced of joining Mayor Rodell's re-election campaign, although she is warned to keep the mayor's lesbianism in secret.

-In their game against the South Pines Tigers, Matt convinces Eric in employing a new tactic that will allow them to seize a big weakness in the Tigers' defense.
-The tactic pays off, and the Panthers win the game.
-After the game, Buddy finally meets with Angela and he hires as his new receptionist.
+In their game against the South Pines Tigers, Eric reveals to Matt that the Tigers have the best safeties in the state, and that the apparent weakness in their defense is a trap, which is why he ignored his advice.
+Nonetheless, with no other options but to throw the ball, Matt persuades Eric to allow him to attempt throwing the slant anyway.
+The play call succeeds, and the Panthers win the game.

+After the game, Buddy finally meets with Angela and he hires her as his new receptionist.
 Eric tells Smash that he will not report him, but Smash will have to submit to private drug testing until he is completely clean.
-He tells Smash that a dishwasher nearby was an aspiring football player whose career ended at Notre Dame after making Grady Hunt's shortlist.
-He tells him that he needs to play based on the people that love him.
+He tells Smash that a dishwasher nearby was an aspiring quarterback whose career ended at Notre Dame after making Grady Hunt's shortlist.
+He tells him not to base his opinion of himself on recruiters, but on people in his life that already love him.

 Jason meets with Lyla, who knows he spied on her meeting.
-He says that he felt inspired by Herc (Kevin Rankin) overcoming his disability in becoming a better man.
+He says that he felt inspired by Herc (Kevin Rankin) in overcoming his disability in becoming a better man.
 He asks Lyla to marry him, and they both kiss.